teal-towns/tealtowns/docs/first_time_setup.md

 - CircleCI
   - (Create and) add SSH key to circleci.com project settings (and ensure added to server)
 - email: free tier on mailchimp or sendgrid
-- logging: free tier on loggly
+- logging: free tier on NewRelic
 - Stripe